dmg-lab/InitialIdealsRegularSubdivisions/README.md

  - the notebook `schubert.ipynb` computes the restricted sets $\Omega_t(I)$ for Schubert varieties in Grassmannians;
  - the notebook `spinor.ipynb` deals with spinor varieties.

 The file `gfan_functions.jl` contains an interface for converting data to and from Gfan.
-The directory contains precomputations of large tropicalizations and secondary fans.
+The directory `precomputed_data` contains precomputations of large tropicalizations and secondary fans.